 Another claim is that Scrum helps organizations deal with complex issues.
 This claim is just a statement because success depends on your experience, the experience of teams, and the support of senior management.

-Scrum, in theory, is designed for projects where new requirements are constantly emerging related to your work.
+Scrum, in theory, is designed for projects where new requirements related to your work are constantly emerging.

-Scrum is designed to create products using flexible models to solve adaptive problems.
+Scrum is designed to create products using flexible models that solve adaptive problems.

 You create a completely innovative virtual reality platform.
 After six months, markets and users change.
 Users change, and new competitors emerge.
 Technologies evolve.
 This problem needs to be solved.
 The only way is to act according to your abilities, intuition, competence, and skills.
-You subsequently change your product, research customers simultaneously, change your technology.
+You subsequently change your product, your technology, while simultaneously, research customers.
 You adapt to change.
 The popular term for a flexible working model is Agile.

-Scrum requires regular inspections of work and results.
+Scrum requires regular work quality and results inspections.
 Inspection is performed daily and weekly, for example, which helps the team quickly identify obstacles and synchronize their efforts to overcome them.
 An adaptation then follows the inspection.
 This adaptability to changing requirements is key to achieving higher value.

-Scrum is created with roles, events, artifacts, and rules with the mission of delivering the most value to the end-user in the events presented.
-The purpose of time-limited “iteration” at Scrum is to provide value in the form of a potentially “increasing” product that can be delivered.
+Scrum is created with roles, events, artifacts, and rules with the mission of delivering the most value to the end-user in the present events.
+The purpose of time-limited iteration at Scrum is to provide value in the form of a potentially incrementing product that can be delivered.
 This term is known as “potentially releasable product increment”.

 The success of an iteration is measured by the amount of value provided.
-The iteration is considered successful if a lot of value is provided.
+The more value, the more success.